jtrebosc/JTutils/README.md

 * subprocess

 ## INSTALLATION
-1) Install folder JTutils to a destination directory DESTDIR
+1) Install folder JTutils to a destination directory DESTDIR.

-2) Install a working python + numpy environment (tested with anaconda/miniconda on Linux, MacOSX and windows)
+2) Install a working python + numpy environment (tested with anaconda/miniconda on Linux, MacOSX and windows).

-   - for miniconda installation:
+   For miniconda installation:
       1) download miniconda (python 2 or 3) at https://docs.conda.io/en/latest/miniconda.html
       2) run the miniconda installer (100-200Mb).
-No need to ask for numpy.
-The setup script below will
+No need to ask for numpy: during the setup script (see step 4) you will be asked to create a specific conda environment named JTutils which will have numpy.

-3) In Topspin preferences, set [DESTDIR]/JTutils/TSpy as scanned directory for python script then restart topspin
+3) In Topspin preferences, set [DESTDIR]/JTutils/TSpy as scanned directory for python script then restart topspin.

-4) run setup\_JTutils in topspin : if report does not point out problem, everything should work
+4) run setup\_JTutils in topspin : if report does not point out problem, everything should work!

 ## Remarks
-Old versions of topspin :
+### Old versions of topspin :
 Old versions of topspin are using too old version of jython.
 This version can be updated by changing jython.jar file found in TOPSPIN\_INSTALL\_DIR/classes/lib/ with one more recent.
 Be aware that jython.jar files on jython website also depend on java version.
 For example, only jython version up to 2.5 can be installed on topspin 2.1 since higher versions of jython (2.7) require java 7 while topspin 2.1 only provides java 6.

+### jython version \< 2.7
-For jython versions <2.7, argparse module can be installed in TOPSPIN\_INSTALL\_DIR/jython/Lib
+For jython versions \<2.7, argparse module is not provided as standard module.
+Scripts can run without but adding argparse is easy :
+- simply copy argparse.py file found at https://github.com/ThomasWaldmann/argparse/ in
+\<TOPSPIN\_DIR\>/jython/Lib/ directory.